Truncated affine Springer fibers and Arthur's weighted orbital integrals: Introduction

-where $\mathbbm{1}_{\kg(\co)}$ is the characteristic function of the lattice $\kg(\co)$ in $\kg(F)$, and $\rv_{M_{0}}(g)$ is Arthur's weight factor.
-One of our main results states that it can be expressed in terms of the number of rational points of the \emph{fundamental domain} $F_{\gamma}$ of the affine Springer fiber $\xx_{\gamma}$.
+where $\mathbbm{1}_{\kg(\co)}$ is the characteristic function of the lattice $\kg(\co)$ in $\kg(F)$, $\rv_{M}(g)$ is Arthur's weight factor, and $dg$ and $dt$ are Haar measures on $G(F)$ and $T(F)$ respectively.
+One of our main results states that it can be expressed in terms of the number of rational points of the \emph{fundamental domains} $F_{\gamma}^{L}$ of the affine Springer fiber $\xx_{\gamma}^{L}$, $L\in \cl(M_{0})$.
 The main idea is to count the number of rational points of the truncated affine Springer fibers in two different ways: by the \emph{Arthur-Kottwitz reduction} and by the \emph{Harder-Narasimhan reduction}.

-Before entering the details of our approach, we give examples of results that can be obtained in this way.
+Before entering into the details of our approach, we give examples of results that can be obtained in this way.
 The calculations for the group $G=\gl_{2}$ is easy, the results are summarized in theorem \ref{count gl2}, \ref{gl2 cal ramified}.
 But for the group $G=\gl_{3}$, the calculations are already quite non-trivial.
-There are 3 cases to deal with: the element $\gamma$ can be split, mixed or anisotropic.
-In all these cases, we are able to calculate $|F_{\gamma}(\fq)|$, and to deduce Arthur's weighted orbital integral from it.
-When $\gamma$ is split, it can always be conjugate by the Weyl group such that
+There are 3 cases to deal with: the element $\gamma$ can be split, mixed or elliptic.
+When $\gamma$ is split, we can find a set of simple roots $\{\alpha_{1},\alpha_{2}\}$ in the root system $\Phi(G,T)$ of $G$ with respect to $T$ such that

-We call $(n_{1},n_{2})=(\val(\alpha_{12}(\gamma)), \val(\alpha_{23}(\gamma)))$ the root valuation of $\gamma$.
+We call $(n_{1},n_{2})=(\val(\alpha_{1}(\gamma)), \val(\alpha_{2}(\gamma)))$ the \emph{root valuation} of $\gamma$.